tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 (ECH), that allows clients to encrypt their ClientHello to such a deployment.
 This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
-Co-located servers with consistent externally visible TLS configurations, including supported versions and cipher suites, form an anonymity set.
+Co-located servers with consistent externally visible TLS configurations and behavior, including supported versions and cipher suites and how they respond to incoming client connections, form an anonymity set.
 Usage of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.

 ECH is supported in TLS 1.3 {{!RFC8446}}, DTLS 1.3 {{!RFC9147}}, and
 newer versions of the TLS and DTLS protocols.